A giant crane arrives in Baltimore, but leaders see a 'daunting' cleanup job ahead

 But even that crane can't move all of the twisted steel that's resting on the bow of the cargo ship Dali.

-"That portion of the bridge weighs upwards of 4,000 tons," said Lieutenant General Scott Spellmon, the head of the U.S. Army Corps of Engineers, in an interview set to air Saturday on NPR's Weekend Edition.
+"That portion of the bridge weighs upwards of 4,000 tons," said Lt.
+Gen. Scott Spellmon, the head of the U.S. Army Corps of Engineers, in an interview that aired Saturday on NPR's Weekend Edition.

 "We're at least going to have to cut that portion of the bridge into four different members, and safely lifted off of the vessel, and move it out of our way so we can get to the remaining work," Spellmon said.